techbullz/Test1/README.md

 # Test1
-a person who expresses a contentious opinion in order to provoke debate or test the strength of the opposing arguments:
+A person who expresses a contentious opinion in order to provoke debate or test the strength of the opposing arguments:
 ---
 ## From the Team
 Everyone take a turn editing this file to practice pushing and pulling to GitHub.\